Michelle Brown, PhD

 primate behavioral ecology

-I seek to identify the drivers of social variation, with a particular emphasis on the strategies used in feeding competition among individuals, groups, and species.
+I seek to identify the drivers of social variation, with an emphasis on the strategies used in feeding competition among individuals, groups, and species.

 I analyze patterns of movement, foraging, communication, and agonism to generate novel insights into the form, function, and consequences of competition.

-My team - which includes graduate students, a project manager, and 6 field assistants - studies 9 groups of red-tailed monkeys (Cercopithecus ascanius), 7 groups of blue monkeys (C. mitis), and 7 groups of grey-cheeked mangabeys (Lophocebus albigena).
-We have recently begun observations of 1 olive baboon (Papio anubis) and 1 L'Hoest's monkey (Allochrocebus lhoesti) group.
+My team - which includes graduate students, a project manager, and 6 field assistants - studies 11 groups of red-tailed monkeys (Cercopithecus ascanius), 6 groups of blue monkeys (C. mitis), and 7 groups of grey-cheeked mangabeys (Lophocebus albigena).
+We recently began observations of 1 olive baboon (Papio anubis) and 1 L'Hoest's monkey (Allochrocebus lhoesti) group.
 Our work occurs mainly at the Ngogo research station in Kibale National Park in western Uganda, and to a lesser extent at several other sites in Uganda, including the Kanyawara research station, Rwengobe forest fragment, and Mabira Forest.

 In addition to behavioral observations, we conduct plant reproductive phenology censuses, vertebrate censuses, and playback experiments.
-We collect urine and feces for analysis of hormones, gastrointestinal parasites, and DNA, which we analyze at the UCSB Biobehavioral Laboratory.
+We collect urine and feces for analysis of hormones, gastrointestinal parasites, and DNA, which we analyze at the UMNTC Primate Ecology & Energetics Laboratory.

 I welcome collaborations and am happy to share the data we have collected.
 The ranging data is viewable at www.movebank.org; type "NMP" into the search box on the Map or Studies pages to view these datasets.